ahuacate/pve-medialab/README.md

 - [ ] 4.0 Jellyfin LXC - Ubuntu 18.04

 ## About LXC Installations
-CentosOS7 is my preferred linux distribution but for media apps Ubuntu 18.04 seems to be the best OS.
-Jellyfin, Sonarr and Radarr and its family of Apps seem to run best when installed on Ubuntu 18.04.
+CentosOS7 is my preferred linux distribution but for media software Ubuntu seems to be the most supported linux distribution.
+I have used Ubuntu 18.04 for all media LXC's.

 Proxmox itself ships with a set of basic templates and to download a prebuilt OS distribution use the graphical interface `typhoon-01` > `local` > `content` > `templates` and select and download `centos-7-default` and `ubuntu-18.04-standard` templates.